-Over the past 26 years Steve Hed has spent his energy developing the best cycling equipment available When it comes to wheels, the end goal is simply to make them as fast as possible.
-It may sound easy but the journey to building the world's fastest wheels is a complicated one.
-In the pursuit of speed, Steve continually pushes the envelope to its fullest; no stone is left unturned.
+For over 25 years, Steve Hed spent his energy developing the best cycling equipment available.
+When it came to wheels, the end goal was simply to make them as fast as possible.
+It may sound easy, but the journey to building the world's fastest wheels is complicated, and ever-changing.
+In the pursuit of speed, Steve continually pushed the envelope to its fullest; no stone left unturned.
 Hed is known for building the world's most aerodynamic wheels, a title that all wheel companies wish they could claim.
 Most people do not realize that Hed goes a lot further than just aerodynamics to bring you the fastest wheels on earth.
 Other important issues such as tire performance, stability in crosswinds, lateral stiffness, drivetrain efficiency, durability, comfort, quality control, carbon fiber manipulation, and weight are also carefully considered.
-Each wheel addresses these aspects in different ways, and this is truly where the art of True Speed is born.
+Each wheel addresses these aspects in different ways, and this is truly where science meets art – and True Speed was born.

-Back in 1984 Steve Hed started his company and building disc wheels back in 1984.
-At that time, Hed was the only company that made them affordable to the masses.
-With his wind tunnel experience and solid manufacturing knowledge, it became obvious to Steve that his disc wheel provided a huge aerodynamic advantage.
-Using them for front wheels, however, created steering problems that sometimes could be outright catastrophic.
-In order to solve this problem, Steve simply invented the deep section carbon wheel that we all see today.
-In hindsight this seems like a simple solution but back in the 80's it was quite a revolutionary.
+Back in 1984, Steve Hed started his company building aerodynamic disc wheels.
+At that time, Hed was the only company able to make them affordable to the average person.
+With his wind tunnel experience and deep manufacturing knowledge, it became obvious to Steve that his disc wheel provided a huge aerodynamic advantage.
+Using them as a front wheel, however, created steering problems that could be dangerous in windy conditions.
+In order to solve this problem, Steve invented the deep section carbon wheel that we all see today.
+In hindsight, this seems like a simple solution, but back in the 80's it was revolutionary.

-In 2006 Steve became rather dissatisfied with the interaction between the rim and the tire.
-By this time the 23mm tire had become the standard choice for nearly every cyclist.
+In 2006, Steve became dissatisfied with the interaction between the rim and the tire.
+By this time, the 23mm tire had become the standard choice for nearly every cyclist.
 However, Steve noticed that combining a wider tire with a narrow rim simply did not make any sense.
-Aerodynamically, the narrow 19mm rim and a 23mm tire created a light bulb shaped profile.
-Needless to say, this is just not very efficient and leads to increased wind drag.
-Steve simply invented a solution and Hed's C2 technology was born.
-C2 technology has its maximum effect on clincher tires by solving the problem of the tires requiring extreme pressure to keep them from flopping over the rim during a turn.
-This high pressure also leads to deficiencies in cornering performance and comfort.
+Aerodynamically, the narrow 19mm rim of that era combined with a 23mm tire created a tire profile that was light bulb-shaped - this is not very efficient and leads to increased wind drag.
+Steve invented a solution and Hed's C2 technology was born – widening the rim to 23mm to match the tire.
 By making the rim edge wider, C2 allows the tire to flow almost perfectly into the rim shape, ushering in a revolutionary step forward in aerodynamic performance.
-Although, the benefits of C2 design go even further.
-The wider tire mount also creates a larger contact patch with the road which distributes load better and lowers speed-sapping rolling resistance.
-All said, C2 technology improves aerodynamics, increases the road/tire contact patch for better cornering grip, decreases rolling resistance, and allows the wheel to be more comfortably ridden at a lower tire pressure.
-Not a bad improvement.

-Steve Hed's follow up to C2 technology is Stability Control Technology (SCT).
-Anyone can design a wheel that fast going straight into the wind.
+Steve Hed's follow-up to C2 technology was Stability Control Technology (SCT).
+Anyone can design a wheel that is fast while riding straight into the wind.
 Making one that is excellent in all wind conditions, which is what riders deal with most of the time, is quite different.
-With the newly found aerodynamics that the C2 platform provides, Steve engineered how to tame the stability of a wheel in crosswind situations.
-After all, what good does superior aerodynamics do for a cyclist if they are not able to control their wheel?
+With the newly-found aerodynamics that the C2 platform provides, Steve engineered how to tame the stability of a wheel in crosswind situations.
+After all, what good does superior aerodynamic performance do for a cyclist if they are not able to control their wheel?
 The resulting SCT design is yet another Hed-invented technology that has revolutionized overall wheel performance.
 The knowledge and design technique involved in the SCT design is Hed's most heavily guarded secret.
 Recreational cyclists confirm SCT's effectiveness after just one windy day in the saddle.
 Professional cyclists confirm it daily by their numerous victories throughout the season.

 The properties of carbon fiber can be tailored and modified to your advantage if you have the expertise.
-Hed has had this know-how for years, and constantly improves their designs by continually tweaking and revising this process.
+Hed has known this for decades, and constantly improves their designs by tweaking and revising this process.
 By fine-tuning the resins, layup schedules, and fiber orientation we can manipulate a wheel's comfort, strength, and weight while maintaining its lateral stiffness.
 Although this creates extra steps in the production process, the advantages these processes create are astounding.
 After one good ride on our wheels you will find that this extra effort is worth it.

 Steve Hed loved to talk about quality control and was been in business long enough to know its importance.
 Steve was often heard saying, "Don't confuse technology with execution."
 In other words, no matter how good your design is, the execution of the design is just as important.
 This is why every Hed wheel goes through a rigorous quality control program.
 This QC begins at the individual component level.
 Every rim, hub, spoke, bearing, and nipple goes through a painstakingly meticulous inspection before they are built into our wheels.
 We also require each wheel to be built to our strict standards.
 Spoke tension as well as trueness in both axial and radial directions are measured and recorded with every wheel.
 This level of precision is crucial to deliver the finest wheels that have ever been built.

 While weight is a factor in True Speed, it is one of the smallest influences.
 Each of our wheels is a particular weight because of the performance that is engineered into it.
-We do not set out to hit a target weight with any particular wheel; we build wheels to perform properly.
-In some cases this means that our wheels weigh a bit more than our competitors' wheels.
+We do not set out to hit a target weight with any particular wheel; we build wheels to perform properly and reliably.
+In some (but certainly not all) cases this means that our wheels weigh just a bit more than our competitors' wheels.
 Nonetheless, the small amount of extra weight in our wheels is there to ensure that we hit our parameters for lateral stiffness, drive train efficiency, durability, and fatigue resistance.
-When weight adds stiffness, for example, you expend less watts pedaling.
-When you compare this watt efficiency to the savings you achieve from reducing the weight of a flexible wheel, you find that a little weight and stiffness wins out by a lot.
+When weight adds stiffness, for example, you expend fewer watts pedaling.
+When you compare this watt efficiency to the savings you achieve from reducing the weight of a flexible wheel, you find that a little weight and stiffness wins out by a wide margin.
 Know that when you ride a Hed wheel, every gram is there for a reason.